FOREX-Euro holds firm as U.S. stimulus hopes weigh on dollar | Business

 FOREX-Euro holds firm as U.S. stimulus hopes weigh on dollar

-The euro held ground on Tuesday, hovering near a 2-1/2 year peak as investors looked past new restrictions to fight COVID-19 and focused on the likelihood of more U.S. stimulus that would weigh on the dollar.
+The euro hovered near a 2-1/2 year peak on Tuesday as investors looked past new restrictions to fight COVID-19 and focused on the likelihood of more U.S. stimulus that would weigh on the dollar.

-The dollar has been weakened by hopes that U.S. lawmakers can agree $1.4 trillion in spending.
-A $908 billion bipartisan COVID-19 relief plan will be split into two packages, a person briefed on the matter said, raising hopes that at least a large part of the plan that already has bipartisan support will be approved.
+Trading across G10 currencies was relatively quiet ahead of the Federal Reserve's policy meeting.
+In its final policy meeting of the year, the U.S. central bank is expected to keep its key overnight interest rate pinned near zero and to signal it will stay there for years to come; many analysts also expect new guidance on how long the Fed will keep up its massive bond-buying program.

-Elsewhere, sterling's Monday surge -- triggered by news Britain and the European Union would keep on talking to try and seal a Brexit trade deal -- fizzled and the pound was last down 0.3% at $1.3290.
-The Aussie slipped 0.1% to $0.7512 after touching the highest since June 2018 at $0.7578 on Monday.
+Elsewhere, sterling's Monday surge -- triggered by news Britain and the European Union would keep on talking to try and seal a Brexit trade deal -- fizzled and the pound hovered below $1.34.
+The Aussie slipped 0.1% to $0.7526 after touching the highest since June 2018 at $0.7578 on Monday.

 "The big picture is that 2021 looks increasingly promising for global growth, and while the U.S. will certainly be a part of that, the global reflation trade is going to support the risk-sensitive currencies like the Australian dollar," said Westpac currency analyst Sean Callow.
 "The dollar is likely to be in the group of laggards, along with the likes of the yen."